The Definitive Map and Statement (the legal record of Public Rights of Way) is only changed by a legal order. There are two main types of changes:

 Applying for a Traffic Regulation Order

 If you need to work on or next to a public right of way you may apply to temporarily restrict or prohibit public access for up to 6 months providing it will be re-opened on its original alignment in a suitable condition for public use.
+The application will be assessed and may or may not result in an order being made.
 At least six weeks advance notice is required.
-Please email
+Please note:

 In emergencies where works need to take place for public safety, or where you consider a permanent Traffic Regulation Order is necessary, please email